MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P09-Displaying-Notes/content.md

 Update `prepareForSegue(_:sender:)` in the *DisplayNoteViewController* class as follows:
 >
     override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {
         let listNotesTableViewController = segue.destinationViewController as!
 ListNotesTableViewController
         if segue.identifier == "Save" {
->
             if let note = note {
                 // 1
                 note.title = noteTitleTextField.text ?? ""
                 note.content = noteContentTextView.text ?? ""
+                // 2
+                listNotesTableViewController.tableView.reloadData()
             } else {
-          // 2
+                // 3
                 let newNote = Note()
                 newNote.title = noteTitleTextField.text ?? ""
                 newNote.content = noteContentTextView.text ?? ""
                 newNote.modificationTime = NSDate()
                 listNotesTableViewController.notes.append(newNote)
             }
-        // 3
-        listNotesTableViewController.tableView.reloadData()
         }
     }

 Notice that we are once again using the `note` property to take different actions depending on whether we are creating a new note or modifying an existing note.

 1. We only reach this code if the `note` property contains a value (indicating that we are modifying an existing note) so we only need to update the title and content of the note.
 (Notice that we do not have to pass the modified note back to the table view because class types are *passed by reference* in Swift.)

+2. Here we tell the table view to reload its data, so that any edits to an existing note we've made will be reflected in the notes list.

-2. This code is executed if the `note` property was `nil` (indicating that we are creating a new note) so we create the new note and add it to the `notes` array.
+3. This code is executed if the `note` property was `nil` (indicating that we are creating a new note) so we create the new note and add it to the `notes` array.
+Notice we don't have to tell the ListNotesTableViewController to refresh in this case, because our `didSet` property observer takes care of that for us!

-3. Because we changed the contents of the `notes` array (by either adding a new note or modifying an existing note), we must force the table view to reload its data.

 #Running the App!